Skip to main content

 • Coach gives clearer spending breakdowns by category.

-• Coach handles partial failures more clearly when a tool, model call, context assembly step, or data source is unavailable.
+• Coach handles partial failures more clearly when a data source or answer-preparation step is unavailable.

 • Error responses are more specific and are designed to avoid fabrication while offering a next-best action.